 The impact of cluster munition (CM) contamination in Mauritania is primarily observed through its social and economic consequences, resulting in restricted access to crucial community resources, such as pasture, and occasional livestock fatalities.
-The period from 2009 to 2023 witnessed a number of human accidents leading to injuries.
+The period from 2021 to 2024 witnessed a number of human accidents leading to injuries (7 injured, including two in 2024).
 Upon completion of the clearance process, released land is predominantly utilized for pasture by nomadic and semi-nomadic communities.
-Notably, Mauritania possesses substantial mineral deposits, which can be explored for development purposes following the successful clearance operations.
-Due to the low population density (0.22/sq mi) and the absence of permanent settlements in the Tires Zemmour area, there is currently no immediate requirement for decontamination in relation to environmental pollution.
-In accordance with international standards, waste sweeping operations related to hazardous waste will be conducted following each clearance.

 The accomplished clearance operations have fostered an environment conducive to socio-economic advancement in the initially affected province.
 These achievements encompass enhanced freedom of movement for nomadic communities to access grazing areas, a significant reduction in accidents caused by contamination, and expanded opportunities for mining research.